SMS Messaging Policy & Consent

 • Malware links or URL shorteners that mask destination domains.

-• Content prohibited by Telnyx, the CTIA, or the destination carrier.
+• Content prohibited by the CTIA or the destination carrier.

 Consequences of violations